-You can find out whether a tree has a Tree Protection Order (TPO) by calling WBC Customer Services on 0118 974 6000 and asking to be transferred to the Trees and Landscape team.
-If they confirm the tree has a TPO then tell the Team of the threat.
+You can find out whether a tree has a Tree Protection Order (TPO) by going to the WBC website and searching for TPOs or pages about trees and outdoor maintenance.
+WBC publishes an online map of trees with TPOs which should help you find what you want.
+If the tree has a TPO then call WBC Customer Services on 0118 974 6000 and ask to be transferred to the Trees and Landscape team to notify them of the threat.

 If the tree does not have a TPO then your options are limited.
 If the tree is on private land then you will have to take it up with the landowner.
 You can, of course, apply for a TPO yourself (see below).
 The tree may be within a Conservation area, which would give the tree a little more protection - if you don't know this, call WBC Customer Services and ask to speak to the department that can tell you if you are in one.

 If the tree in question is close to a recent area of development, then the planning approval may have specified that the tree is to be retained.
-Check by calling WBC Customer Services on 0118 974 6000 and ask to be transferred to the Planning team, or email them at firstname.lastname@example.org.
+Check by calling WBC Customer Services on 0118 974 6000 and ask to be transferred to the Planning team.

 Trees on council owned land and roadside verges are the responsibility of the WBC Cleaner and Greener team.
 Call WBC Customer Services on 0118 974 600 and ask for the Cleaner and Greener Team.
 They should be able to tell you if a tree belongs to the Council.
 Many Council trees do not have a TPO and a landowner has a common law right to cut branches of any tree (including a Council tree) that overhangs the landowner's property.
 Anyone cutting branches that do not overhang their property is committing a trespass and the Council should be informed if this happens.

-You can find information on WBC's tree policies at their Parks and Countryside webpages.
+You can find information on WBC's tree policies on their Parks and Countryside webpages.

-If you wish to place a TPO owing to a tree's high amenity value or other valid reason, download the application form from WBC's TPO page.
-Anyone can request a TPO but you must be prepared to justify the application along the lines suggested in the guidance notes published with the form.
-The application should be submitted on paper or electronically to the Trees and Landscape department and may be accompanied by photographs.
+If you wish to place a TPO owing to a tree's high amenity value or other valid reason, search Wokingham Borough Council's pages on TPOs which include an interactive map of TPOs already in place.
+To find the relevant pages on the Wokingham website you need to look under 'Roads and rubbish' then 'Roads and outdoor maintenance'.
+Anyone can request a TPO but you must be prepared to justify the application along the lines suggested in the guidance notes.
 Trees and Landscape will evaluate the application and let you know the outcome.